jacobmkearney/super6-autopicker/PLAN.md

 ---

 ### Next Steps
-- [ ] Analyze and document the Super 6 login flow in detail
+- [ ] Inspect login request in browser dev tools to gather specifics about required fields and tokens
 - [ ] Implement and test login functionality
 - [ ] Proceed with game data retrieval and subsequent steps